|

 make sure that the ankles of the boot fit well on an incline.
 Another tip is to

-make sure that they eyes are large enough so that you can take the laces in and
+make sure that the eyes are large enough so that you can take the laces in and

-Your boots will need to be well maintained to keep them in top condition.
+Your boots will need to be well maintained to keep them in tip-top condition.
 This

-Nikwax or dubbing over the top now and then will help with waterproofing and conditioning
+over the whole boot now and then will help with conditioning

 of the leather.
-Don't overdo this last process though, as you can make the boots
+Don't overdo it though, as you can make the boots

 Clothes - First off, jeans are a no-no!